 The second generation of the Ford Edge sporty crossover utility vehicle makes a midyear debut, delivering a superior overall package than the earlier model.
 Ford introduces two new engines, makes all-wheel drive available across all four trim levels, and holds pricing in place while offering a bevy of new technologies.

 A whirlwind media trip rarely gives us the time we need to properly assess a new model.
 Nevertheless, spending three hours with two 2015 Ford Edge models — SEL and Titanium — confirmed our suspicions: the all-new second-generation model is a strong improvement over the first generation model.

-The Ford Motor Company began flying media folk to Scottsdale, Arizona, this past Sunday and will will entertain the last wave off on Thursday.
+The Ford Motor Company began flying media folk to Scottsdale, Arizona, this past Sunday and will entertain the last wave off on Thursday.
 This writer got in on the first wave of action and teamed up with Eric Peters of Eric Peters Auto fame to take this midsize, 5-passenger crossover through the paces.
-Only in our case it was an Edge SEL followed by an Edge Titanium, the two middle trim levels for this brazen model.
+Only in our case, it was an Edge SEL followed by an Edge Titanium, the two middle trim levels for this brazen model.
 No base SE edition was on hand and as time was of the essence, we eschewed the top-of-the-line Sport to enjoy chew time before splitting for the airport.

 Ford Edge Backgrounder